robbiejaeger/plants/README.md

 1. Run `npm install` to install dependencies.
 1. Create `plants` and `plants_test` databases in PostgreSQL (`psql`).
+1. Run the migration for the `plants` development database
-1. Run the migration for the `plants` database
+1. Run the migration for the `plants` test database

 ## Running the Server